ibm-vpc/terraform-provider-ibm/website/docs/d/is_backup_policy.html.markdown

 - `backup_policy_id` - (Optional, string) Filters the collection to backup policy jobs with the backup plan with the specified identifier.
 - `identifier` - (Optional, string) The backup policy identifier, `identifier` and `name` are mutually exclusive.
 - `name` - (Optional, string) The unique user-defined name for backup policy, `identifier` and `name` are mutually exclusive.
-- `source_volume_id` - (Optional, string) Filters the collection to resources with the source volume with the specified identifier.
-- `status` - (Optional, string) Filters the collection to backup policy jobs with the specified status.
-- `target_snapshot_crn` - (Optional, string) Filters the collection to resources with the target snapshot with the specified CRN.
-- `target_snapshot_id` - (Optional, string) Filters the collection to resources with the target snapshot with the specified identifier.

 ## Attribute Reference
 In addition to all argument reference list, you can access the following attribute references after your data source is created.